We are open for applications for the role of PCSO from Monday 19 March. The advert will close at midnight on Monday 9 April 2018.

 Our vision for policing in Sussex is to have a workforce that is representative of the communities we serve, and in doing so, we encourage people from diverse backgrounds and cultures to come and work with us.

 Do you care about making a difference in the job you do?
 Then becoming a Police Community Support Officer (PCSO) could be for you.

 Being a PCSO can be challenging but it is also a role that includes variety, meaning and excitement.
-As a PCSO you will be supporting frontline policing by undertaking tasks with a focus on crime prevention and problem solving that do not require the full training and powers of a Police Officer.
-Find out more about the powers of a Sussex PCSO.
+As a PCSO you will be supporting frontline policing by focusing on crime prevention and problem solving.

 What you need to know…

-If you are keen to apply, but would like to contact us in advance of your application for further advice please email firstname.lastname@example.org
+- If you are keen to apply, but would like to contact us in advance of your application for further advice please email firstname.lastname@example.org